 Option 1: Remote Writing Tutoring

 Remote tutoring is the safest option and has proven to be effective for many students.
-For new students in the local area, I’m happy to schedule a socially distanced outdoor visit for introductions before starting remote sessions.
+For new students in the local area (and depending on the weather!), I’m happy to schedule a socially distanced outdoor visit for introductions before starting remote sessions.

 Health Risk: No virus risk for students or tutor.